brunomsantiago/mip_python/readme.md

 Where the `2096f6a2-d2f7-48be-b329-b73aaa526e5d` in the name of each custom property is the the label id, which is the main metadata that define the label (public, internal, ...) .

-The standard way of using MIP labels is to apply them inside on Office 365 apps like Excel, but there are offcial alternatives like the '[Set-AIPFileLabel](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipfilelabel?view=azureipps)' powershell tool provided by Microsoft.
+The standard way of using MIP labels is to apply them inside on Office 365 apps like Excel, but there are official alternatives like the [Set-AIPFileLabel](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipfilelabel?view=azureipps) powershell tool provided by Microsoft.

 ## Method 1: Copying Custom Properties